 Jesus Came to Save

-Jesus’ earthly father Joseph was told to name him Jesus, meaning God saves, because he would save people from their sins.
+Jesus’ name means, God saves, which points directly to His mission on earth.
+He came to rescue people from their sins.
 “The Son of Man came to seek and to save the lost” (Luke 19:10).

 Jesus Alone Can Rescue

 Jesus said to him, “I am the way, and the truth, and the life.
 No one comes to the Father except through me” (John 14:6).

 God has placed Jesus “far above all rule and authority and power and dominion, and above every name that is named, not only in this age but also in the one to come” (Ephesians 1:21).

 The Gospels of Matthew, Mark, Luke, John and Paul’s Letter to the Romans are great places to begin taking a closer look at Jesus.
 We would be happy to read with you and discuss.

 The Gospel Explained

 All of us have turned our backs on God.

 We’ve tried to run our own lives, been selfish and refused to love others.
 This is the essence of sin, and the Bible tells us “the wages of sin is death” (Romans 6:23).
 But Christ chose to step in and take the punishment we deserve.
 He died on the cross to forgive what we’ve done wrong.